edgexfoundry/edgex-docs/docs_src/design/adr/0023-North-South-Messaging.md

         "offset":0,
         "limit":20,
      }
-    "payload":
-    {
 }
-}

-In the example query to get commands for a specific device by name, the device name would be in the topic, so the query message would be without information.
+In the example query to get commands for a specific device by name, the device name would be in the topic, so the query message would be without information (and removed from the message as queryParams will be optional).

 {
     "Correlation-ID": "14a42ea6-c394-41c3-8bcd-a29b9f5e6835",
     "apiVersion": "v2",
     "requestId": "e6e8a2f4-eb14-4649-9e2b-175247911369",
-    "queryParams": {
-     }
-    "payload":
-    {
-    }
 }

 ```